-(2) participation
+(2) Attendance and Participation

 Attendance is required for all classes.
 If you are unable to come to class or if you have to leave class early for something beyond your control (sickness, doctor's appointment, job interview...), discuss with N. Ettlinger in advance of the class.
-The participation portion of the evaluation pertains to regular and punctual attendance, and general responsible class participation.
+The participationa portion of the evaluation pertains to regular and punctual attendance, and general responsible class participation.
+Highly engaged and regular, responsible participation is rewarded by a 'bump' at the end of the semester (if you've earned a B, then you will be bumped to a B+; if you've earned a B+, you will be bumped to an A-...).